schibsted/account-sdk-android/core/README.md

 ```

 ### Resuming user sessions
 You can manage user sessions by using the static functions of the `User` class.
 Normal use cases are usually limited to resuming sessions, but it's also possible to remove previous sessions or clear all sessions.
-Please note that if your intention is to log out the user, you should call `user.logout(...)` to ensure the tokens are invalidated with the back-end.
+Please note that if your intention is to log out the user, you should call `user.logout(...)`.

 __Example__
 ```java